 Measure the dimensions you wish to use.
 Contact your local authorities to ensure it is safe to dig in the intended location.
 We will need verification before we begin.

 We set the outline of the fence with stakes and string.
-The stakes are placed at each point the fence changes direction.
-The string will act as an outline for the project.
+The stakes are placed at each point the fence changes direction, and the string acts as an outline for the project.

-A well-constructed fence requires a post at each corner, either side of every fence panel, and each gate.
-We dig the holes for each post with a post hole digger.
-Ensuring each post is spaced accurately to accommodate brackets and panel length.
-For a standard six-foot fence, we will dig post holes six inches wide and two feet deep.
-Hole depth will vary slightly based on the height of the fence installed.
+A well-constructed fence requires a post at each corner, either side of every fence panel, and at each gate.
+We dig the holes for each post with a post hole digger, ensuring each post is spaced accurately to accommodate brackets and panel length.
+We dig the post holes six inches wide and two feet deep for standard six-foot tall fences.
+Hole depth will vary slightly based on the fence’s height compared to the land’s slope.
 After digging the holes, we add 6 inches of gravel to the bottom of each one to promote drainage.
 The posts are placed and set with concrete.
-For the posts to set and the concrete to cure, we allow them to dry for a minimum of a few days.
+For the fence posts to set and the concrete to cure, we allow them to dry for a minimum of a few days.

 Once the concrete cures, the panels are ready to hang.
-We hang panels one at a time, attaching the panel to each bracket.
-Wrought iron panels are heavy.
-The fence may shift slightly and settle the week following installation.
+We hang panels one at a time, attaching the panels to brackets on each post.
+Wrought iron panels are heavy; the fence may shift slightly and settle the week following installation.

 Your Iron Fence Professionals

-Iron Fence installation is a long, detailed process that is best left up to the professionals.
-Here at Roark Fencing, we send a team of professional installation experts to measure and survey the area.
+Iron Fence installation is a long, detailed process that is best left up to professional fence contractors.
+Here at Roark Fencing, we send a team of experienced installation experts to measure and survey the area.
 We provide the building materials and have the precise tools to complete the job efficiently and professionally.
 Contact Roark Fencing today to request a free quote for our iron fencing!